 Over the past decade, perception of cannabis as risky or harmful amongst teenagers has decreased.
 Research shows that many adolescents do not see marijuana as dangerous, in part, due to the legalization of the drug across the US and its normalization in popular culture.

 According to a study from the National Institute on Drug Abuse, daily marijuana use increased in high school students despite stagnation in years prior.
-In fact, according to a CDC study conducted in 2019, 37 percent of teens reported lifetime marijuana use, with 22 percent reporting use within the last month.
+In fact, according to a CDC study conducted in 2022, 30.7 percent of US high school 12th graders reported using cannabis in the past year.
 Additionally, a staggering 8 percent of eighth graders, 19 percent of tenth graders, and 22 percent of twelfth graders also reported vaping marijuana within the prior year.
 Jana Wu, Director of Cultural Integration, says a big “group approach” surrounds marijuana, as many adolescents partake to fit in with their peers without considering the harmful side effects that coincide with use.

 ___________________